In this guide, we’ll go through some in-depth techniques that will improve your conversion rates by reducing abandoned baskets.

-Experiment with different call to actions for your button, different colours and sizes – all these subtle changes can add up to make a big difference in your click through rates.
+Experiment with different calls to action for your button, different colours and sizes – all these subtle changes can add up to make a big difference in your click-through rates.

 These elements are likely to be confusing your customers and making the checkout process more difficult than it needs to be.

 Heatmaps are invaluable because without them you cannot truly understand how your customers are interacting with your page and moving through your check-out flow.

 Now we have investigated how potential customers might be dropping out of your checkout flow let’s focus on understanding why they aren’t converting.

 Your landing page and checkout flow might well be airtight with little or no confusing elements along the way, but you may still have a low conversion rate to contend with.

 So why aren’t visitors converting into sales?
 Ask yourself these questions:

 Is your landing page relevant to the visitor’s entry path?
 For example, if a visitor to your site came in via a Google search for “Computer keyboards” then your landing page better be about computer keyboards!

 Or if your visitor arrived via paid means, such as Google Adwords, is there continuity between the message within the advert and your landing page?